jondwaite/jondwaite.github.io/content/post/2024-07-21-from-zero-to-kubernetes-part-1.md

 ## Design {#design.wp-block-heading}

-I wanted to keep the deployment size as minimal as possible while still being &#8216;large&#8217; enough to be useful, I settled on a sizing of 3 control-plane and 3 worker nodes for kubernetes each with 2 vCPU cores, 8GB RAM and 16 GB local storage each, the number and sizing of nodes can be easily adjusted as required.
+I wanted to keep the deployment size as minimal as possible while still being 'large' enough to be useful, I settled on a sizing of 3 control-plane and 3 worker nodes for kubernetes each with 2 vCPU cores, 8GB RAM and 16 GB local storage each, the number and sizing of nodes can be easily adjusted as required.

 In addition I provisioned a NFS share to act as persistent storage.
-This entire deployment fits comfortably on a small form-factor PC which I&#8217;ve upgraded to 64 GB RAM and 1 TB NVMe drive The PC is running VMware ESXi as the hypervisor host, but this process could be easily followed using any hypervisor.
+This entire deployment fits comfortably on a small form-factor PC which I've upgraded to 64 GB RAM and 1 TB NVMe drive The PC is running VMware ESXi as the hypervisor host, but this process could be easily followed using any hypervisor.
 Performance so far seems extremely good even though the PC only has a 4-core i5-6500T CPU.

 ### Network Design {#network-design.wp-block-heading}

 I defined the following networks to be used for the deployment (using [RFC 1918][2] private IP ranges).
-The ranges were chosen to provide plenty of address space for my use case and to allow 2nd (and subsequent) clusters to live within a reasonably contained address space (This layout gives me the ability to create up to 32 complete clusters in a single /15 network subnet &#8211; 172.30.0.0/15 in my case).<figure class="wp-block-table is-style-stripes has-small-font-size">
+The ranges were chosen to provide plenty of address space for my use case and to allow 2nd (and subsequent) clusters to live within a reasonably contained address space (This layout gives me the ability to create up to 32 complete clusters in a single /15 network subnet - 172.30.0.0/15 in my case).<figure class="wp-block-table is-style-stripes has-small-font-size">

 | Function         | CIDR          | Start of range | End of range  | Addresses | Notes                                                  |
 | ---------------- | ------------- | -------------- | ------------- | --------- | ------------------------------------------------------ |